simolus3/drift/docs/pages/docs/Getting started/writing_queries.md

 ### Single values
 If you know a query is never going to return more than one row, wrapping the result in a `List` can be tedious.
-Moor lets you work around that with `getSingle` and `watchSingle`:
+Drift lets you work around that with `getSingle` and `watchSingle`:
 ```dart
 Stream<Todo> entryById(int id) {
   return (select(todos)..where((t) => t.id.equals(id))).watchSingle();